 The name Jhansi is enough to arouse patriotic feelings in the heart of every Indian citizen.
 Looking at the historical events that took place in our modern history, Jhansi is one of the most historically pleasing cities in India.
 And so, it was only fair if we took personal ground zero rides of this city and see for ourselves what it holds within its walls- the history, the terror, and the victory!
 Not to mention that we came back with not just memories this time, but a taste of our India, the spirit that lead India to defeat its colonizers.
-Without getting too emotional with the high of being in the state where prominent freedom fighters of India took birth and kick-started our fight for freedom, let’s get into the town and learn the must-visit historical sites in Jhansi.
+Without getting too emotional with the high of being in the state where prominent freedom fighters of India took birth and kick-started our fight for freedom, let’s get into the town and learn the must-visit historical places in Jhansi.

 - The Jhansi Fort

-The Jhansi fortress is said to be the official residence of the Chandela dynasty starting from 11th century till late 17th century.
+Jhansi fort is said to be the official residence of the Chandela dynasty starting from 11th century till late 17th century.
 This is a mesmerizing fort located on the top of a hill in the middle of Jhansi, beholding the breathtaking view of the entire city and the horizon.
 Its granite walls seem to be unbreakable which is undoubtedly a human marvel made centuries ago.
 The unavoidable reason for you to visit this fort is that the living quarters of Rani Laxmi Bai are in the premises of this Fort which now has been turned into a museum.
 It is best recommended to visit the Fort around the months of January through February during the Jhansi Mahotsav.

 - The Government Museum